BasLijten/blog/content/blog/quick-graphql-queries-to-experience-edge-using-rest-client/index.md

 ---
-title: "A small productivity boost: Graphql create queries to Experience Edge or XM/XP using the vscode rest client plugin"
+title: "A small productivity boost: create parameterized Graphql queries to Experience Edge or XM/XP using the vscode rest client plugin"
 date: "2024-03-16"
 category:
 - "Graphql"